 National Alliance on Mental Health Covers many aspects of mental health, including those related to cyberbullying.
-On another note, one piece shows many strangers in a social media thread coming together to prevent a young man from committing suicide.
+On another note, one piece shows how many strangers in a social medium thread came together to prevent a young man from committing suicide.

 Audrie Pott’s and Daisy Coleman’s stories are just two of terribly important, endless wakeup calls.
 The Audrie & Daisy documentary is available for streaming at www.netflix.com or for a small fee at YouTube: https://www.youtube.com/watch?v=eMq9AL27gmo

 Daisy Coleman was raped at age 14 (in 2012) after she was plied with liquor (and possibly a date rape drug) to the point of blackout.
 Hours after sneaking out to a party, Daisy was discovered by her family on the frozen lawn outside her home, wearing little clothing and with her hair frozen to the ground.
 Initially, her family thought she was dead.
 Daisy Coleman later became a counselor and advocate for victims and made a living as a tattoo artist.
 She committed suicide in 2020, at age 23, after enduring years of cyberbullying and cyberstalking.